-- 93. If you are awarded a Recognised Qualification (RQ) it means the osteopathic educational institution has judged you capable of practising independently to the required standards set out in the Osteopathic Practice Standards27.
-Once you are on the General Osteopathic Council Register of osteopaths, you will be required to practise in accordance with our published standards of competence and conduct. - 94.
-A Recognised Qualification will normally lead to registration, provided the GOsC is satisfied that you are: - In good health that is you are capable of safe and effective practice without supervision, whether or not you have a disability or health condition.
+- 94. A RQ will normally lead to registration, provided the GOsC is satisfied that you are: - In good health that is you are capable of safe and effective practice without supervision, whether or not you have a disability or health condition.
 On first registration we require all prospective registrants to provide a health reference from a doctor who has access to your medical records of the past four years.
 If you are unable to obtain a health reference from a doctor, you should seek advice from the GOsC.
 In the case of mental health conditions, the GOsC will only be concerned where an osteopath's mental health may put patients at risk.
 Most mental health conditions will not represent a risk to patients, provided the osteopath understands their own condition and this is well managed. - Of good character that is you are honest and trustworthy.
 Good character is based on a person's conduct, behaviour and attitudes.
 We take account of any convictions and cautions that are not considered compatible with professional registration and that might bring the profession into disrepute.
 We require a character reference from a professional person (for example an accountant, teacher, dentist or similar) who has known you for four years (and is not a relative) on first registration; - Fit to practise that is, you have the skills, knowledge, good health and good character to do your job safely and effectively.
 Your fitness to practise as a student will be assessed throughout your pre-registration programme by the osteopathic educational institution.
-We consider it to have been judged satisfactory if you are awarded a Recognised Qualification.
+We consider it to have been judged satisfactory if you are awarded a recognised qualification.